1955 State of Vietnam referendum: Other opposition

 The staging of the election was subsidised by foreign funding.
 The United States government and a combination of American Roman Catholic charities contributed US$2 million each.
-Ba Cụt, a leader of an anti-government Hòa Hảo religious sect, distributed a pamphlet condemning Diệm as an American puppet, citing the funding as proof and further asserting that Diệm was going to "Catholicize" the country.
-The Vietnamese Socialist Party, which was affiliated to the Hòa Hảo, claimed Diệm had "bribed the world of laborers and young students to petition in support of Diem's rise to chief-of-state and to petition in favor of deposing Bao Dai", using the American election funding.
-Another Hòa Hảo rebel leader, General Trần Văn Soái, assailed Diệm's undemocratic regime and declared the referendum illegal.
+Ba Cụt, a leader of an anti-government Hòa Hảo religious sect, distributed a pamphlet condemning Diem as an American puppet, citing the funding as proof and further asserting that Diem was going to "Catholicize" the country.
+The Vietnamese Socialist Party, which was affiliated to the Hòa Hảo, claimed Diem had "bribed the world of laborers and young students to petition in support of Diem's rise to chief-of-state and to petition in favor of deposing Bao Dai", using the American election funding.
+Another Hòa Hảo rebel leader, General Trần Văn Soái, assailed Diem's undemocratic regime and declared the referendum illegal.
 He invited "friendly countries and the people of Vietnam to distrust this political maneuver".
-Diệm had earlier told a cabinet minister that there was only one political party and went about eradicating opposition by force.
-Opponents claimed Diệm's declarations about the value of democracy were hollow.
+Diem had earlier told a cabinet minister that there was only one political party and went about eradicating opposition by force.
+Opponents claimed Diem's declarations about the value of democracy were hollow.